 From a poor working class background, Juan de Dios is a cantina performer in Seville, singing and dancing with his partner Lola.
 They have a contentious professional and personal ...
 See full summary »

 From a poor working class background, Juan de Dios is a cantina performer in Seville, singing and dancing with his partner Lola.
 They have a contentious professional and personal relationship, her jealous self who cannot tolerate his constant flirting.
 He really aspires to be a serious opera singer, he under the tutelage of Estaban.
 Once the greatest impresario in Spain himself, Estaban lost everything because of the same reckless behavior that Juan now exhibits, that behavior which Estaban is trying to quell in Juan.
 Estaban's plan is to get one of his old contacts in Madrid, an impresario, to manage Juan's career to get him serious singing gigs, leading to that fame and fortune Esteban once used to have.
 It's love at first sight when Juan meets Maria Consuelo Vargas.
 What he initially doesn't know is that their meeting was by no accident, as she, a postulant at St. Agustín convent who just escaped from that life, had been mesmerized by him and his singing every time she saw him as ...
 Written by

-None of the Technicolor sequences, including at least one aria by Novarro, seem to have survived; they were missing from the print telecast by TBS in 1988-1989 and by Turner Classic Movies in 1997.
+None of the Technicolor sequences, as described in the New York Times review in October 1930, including at least one aria (Vesti la Giubba) by Novarro, seem to have survived; they were missing from the 100 minute print telecast by TBS in 1988-1989 and by Turner Classic Movies in 1997 and 2014.
 See more »

 Was this review helpful to you?